-5.3 Simulation-based Evaluation
+5.3 Simulation-Based Evaluation

 In this section, we turn our attention to the performance of our mechanism when using the RL-based strategy for the data analysis component (presented in Section 4.3) under a wide range of settings and scenarios.
 To evaluate this strategy in a comprehensive manner, we build a Python-based simulator which allows us to increase the scale of our experiments substantially (compared to using the setup of Section 5.1).
-In addition, we model our simulator to consider the network parameters of our real-world setup (discussed in Section 5.1) in order to ensure that the simulations imitate a realistic environment.
-The results we report in this section are based on the average latency achieved from 100,000 time steps, i.e., for the first 100,000 application requests.
-Each experiment is repeated 20 times, and the average values are reported with 95% confidence intervals.
+In addition, we model our simulator to consider the network parameters of our real-world setup

-Fig. 8: Average communication latency achieved by the three examined routing approaches for each deployment scenario, as the probability that a compute node accepts an application request grows.
+Fig. 8.
+Average communication latency achieved by the three examined routing approaches for each deployment scenario, as the probability that a compute node accepts an application request grows.